Datatamer/tamr-client/docs/user-guide/quickstart.rst

 .. warning::
-  For security, it's best to read your credentials in from environment variables instead of hardcoding them directly into your code.
+  For security, it's best to read your credentials in from environment variables or secure files instead of hardcoding them directly into your code.

+  For more, see `User Guide > Secure Credentials <secure-credentials.html>`_ .

 By default, the client tries to find the Unify instance on ``localhost``.
 To point to a different host, set the host argument when instantiating the Client.